 Firstly, I would not suggest sending out a Request for Proposal to the companies because that is not how a good relationship is started.
 If the phone conversation goes well, then set up an in-person meeting.
-Try to meet at their office if possible because this will give you some valuable insight.
-It does not have to be the coolest office in the world but it should be clean and organized and have a good vibe.
-If the vibe of the team does not feel right, that is a good sign the team does not work well together.
+Try to meet at their office if possible because this will give you valuable insight.
+It does not have to be the coolest office in the world, but it should be clean and organized and have a good vibe.
+If the team’s vibe does not feel right, that is a good sign the team does not work well together.
 It is also important that you mesh well with the company because this will become a long-term relationship and not just a one-off project.

-You’ll want to come equipped with plenty of questions for the agency as far as their processes, their team, their industry-specific experience, estimated timelines, and of course price points.
+You’ll want to come equipped with plenty of questions for the agency as far as their processes, their team, their industry-specific experience, estimated timelines, and of course, price points.

 Make sure you talk about your budget range to ensure you are in the same ballpark.
-If you don’t talk about this, you may end up wasting your time working with an agency to develop a plan or proposal only to find you need double of what you have budgeted.
+If you don’t talk about this, you may end up wasting your time working with an agency to develop a plan or proposal only to find you need double what you have budgeted.
 Another reason to talk about the budget is that you want the agency to bring everything they have in their arsenal to your project.
-If they think you have a lower budget they may hold back and only offer some of their capabilities, rather than all of their ideas.
+If they think you have a lower budget, they may hold back and only offer some of their capabilities rather than all of their ideas.

-Ask if they outsource their Search Engine Optimization (SEO) or do it in-house.
+Ask if they outsource their Search Engine Optimization (SEO) and PPC or do it in-house.
 I would not suggest choosing an agency that outsources the SEO of their website process because there are too many variables that go into SEO to make a website rank.